 Miller has a large studio of private recorder students in the Atlanta area and teaches workshops throughout the country.
 He has served as president of the Atlanta Early Music Alliance and as president and music director of the Atlanta Recorder Society.
 Miller has reviewed contemporary and educational compositions for the American Recorder and served as education editor for the same publication.
-In addition to his position as director of bands at McCleskey Middle School in Marietta, Georgia, Miller was the founding director of the school's recorder ensemble.
+Recently retired from his position as director of bands at McCleskey Middle School in Marietta, Georgia, Miller was the founding director of the school's recorder ensemble.
 This ensemble performed three times at the Boston Early Music and Exhibition and received outstanding reviews for their performances of music written specifically for recorder ensemble.

 Miller has served as the music director for Lauda Musicam of Atlanta since its formation in 2009.
 The ensemble has hosted guest musicians Doug Lindsey (cornetto), Adrin Akins (countertenor), Shannon Gallier (organ), and John Maschinot (bagpipes and flute).
 In 2019 the ensemble performed Machaut's Messe de Nostre Dame along with the St. Bartholomew's Episcopal Church choirs.